-- A. There is to be no horseplay at any time.
+- There is to be no horseplay at any time.
 This often leads to situations that cause fights or inadvertent injury to an innocent bystander.
-Students are to pass through the halls in an orderly fashion and should not be running or pushing other students. - B. Students must carry a yellow pass when in the hall during class time. - C. Keep halls open to traffic by walking to the right.
-Do not block traffic by standing in groups. - D. Pass through halls quietly.
-Be considerate of others in the halls and classrooms. - E. Discard trash in the containers provided.
-Keep the school clean by picking up paper from the floors. - F. LEAVE THE SCHOOL BUILDING WITHIN FIFTEEN MINUTES AFTER DISMISSAL UNLESS UNDER THE SUPERVISION OF A TEACHER.
+Students are to pass through the halls in an orderly fashion and should not be running or pushing other students. - Students must carry a yellow/school issued pass when in the hall during class time. - Keep halls open to traffic by walking to the right.
+Do not block traffic by standing in groups. - Pass through halls quietly.
+Be considerate of others in the halls and classrooms. - When using the restroom, students need to use the restroom nearest their classroom. - Discard trash in the containers provided.
+Keep the school clean by picking up paper from the floors. - LEAVE THE SCHOOL BUILDING WITHIN 15 MINUTES AFTER DISMISSAL UNLESS SUPERVISED BY A TEACHER.